 Prime Time Eye Shadow Primer– helps color correct and prime the eyelids, eliminating eyeshadow creasing and tired-looking eyes.

 Porcelain Eyeshadow– a light, matte, off-white, creamy nude eyeshadow that has a slightly pinkish, peachy yellow tint to it.
 Works great as an eyeshadow base and helps to neutralize discoloration on the lids.
+You would use whatever YOUR base shade is that’s similar to your skintone and maybe a tad lighter to create a blank canvas.

 Heirloom Eyeshadow– a light yellow shade.
 Makes a great base color.